ashokkumarta/restifier/README.md

 ### Accumulator

-Used to accumulate the response when chaining the processing.
+Accumulators are used to accumulate the response when chaining the processing.
+When more then one service needs to be invoked and multiple results are needed for the processing chain and/or to send the final response, accumulators can be used to hold them all and use it for further processing

-Types of accumulators supported:
+Types of accumulators currently supported are:

 	|Type|Details|
 	|---|---|